 |Expected seed value ($/bushel)|

-Cabbage seedpod weevil (Ceutorhynchus obstrictus) - The adult cabbage seedpod weevil is a small, ash-grey beetle, 3 to 4 mm long.
+Cabbage seedpod weevil (Ceutorhynchus obstrictus) - The adult cabbage seedpod weevil is an invasive small, ash-grey beetle, 3 to 4 mm long.
 They are hard-bodied insects with a long snout.
 The larvae are white, grub-like organisms that feed within the seedpod of the host plants – cruciferous crops and weeds.
-The cabbage seedpod weevil distribution is primarily in southern Saskatchewan.
+The cabbage seedpod weevil distribution is primarily in southern Saskatchewan but working its way north.
 Originally entering Saskatchewan in 2000 in the southwest, it has expanded its range eastward and north into central regions.

 There is one generation of cabbage seedpod weevils per year.
 They overwinter as adults and emerge in the spring migrating from weeds into host crops when temperatures increase and the plants begin to flower.
 Early in the season, they feed on vegetative growth.
 After mating, the females lay eggs in developing pods.
 After hatching, the larvae feed within the developing pod consuming seeds.
 At maturity, the larvae exit through the pod wall, dropping to the ground to pupate.
 This can allow entry for disease and may result in premature shattering of the pod.
 Later, the emerging adults will feed on the plants causing additional damage.

-Other minor insects - Aphids, blister beetles, cabbage loopers, grasshoppers, imported cabbageworms and swede midge.
+Other minor insects - Aphids, blister beetles, cabbage loopers, imported cabbageworms and occasionally grasshoppers.